Keeping food safe can be quick and easy. Food safety is vitally important to maintaining good health.

 - put any food that needs to be kept cold in the fridge straight away

-- don't eat food that’s meant to be in the fridge if it’s been left out for 2 hours or more
+- avoid eating food that’s meant to be in the fridge if it’s been left out for over four hours

 - defrost and marinate foods in the fridge, especially meats

 - shop with a cooler bag, picnic with an esky.

 - wash and dry hands thoroughly before starting to prepare or eat any food, even a snack